Inderpal Singh: Early life and education

-Inderpal Singh is a native of Delhi, & he completed schooling from Mumbai, Jammu and Delhi.
-He graduated in BSc (PCM) from SGTB Khalsa College, Delhi.
+Inderpal Singh is a native of Delhi and he completed schooling from Mumbai, Jammu and Delhi.
+He graduated in BSc (PCM) from SGTB Khalsa College, Delhi University.
 In 1996, he completed Masters in Finance and Control from Panjab University, Chandigarh.
 Inderpal Singh has conceptualised and enacted in various commercial series.
 He played a character INDyeah Singh, who made people aware of India's history.